Prescription Drugs

 Your prescription drug charges deserve fair consideration.
 It is important to have a reputable defense lawyer on your side who understands the pressures of work and school and can work with prosecutors to resolve these cases.
 If you have a problem abusing prescription narcotics, your attorney may keep you out of jail and help find an appropriate treatment program.

 Los Angeles criminal defense attorney Jerod Gunsberg is able to provide a practical, tailored defense in cases involving prescription drugs based on extensive experience in Los Angeles County courthouses and prosecutor offices.
-If you are facing prescription drug charges, contact Mr. Gunsberg at (323) 633-3423 for a free and confidential consultation or get in touch via the secure contact form on this page.
+If you are facing prescription drug charges, contact Mr. Gunsberg at (323) 633-3423 for a confidential consultation or get in touch via the secure contact form on this page.
 Help is available 24 hours a day, 7 days a week.